ltieman/fleaker/ROADMAP.md

 * Custom Test Class - 8 hours
   * This is fully described and documented in [#31](https://github.com/croscon/fleaker/issues/31).
+* Fixtures
+  * Module named `fixtures` with a submodule named `providers`.
+    * The `providers` module should have a bunch of Faker providers that create instances or payloads for models.
+    * The `fixtures` module will be a bunch of runnable scripts that will consume the `providers` to create human testable environments for projects.

 ## Thoughts and Ideas: